snuhcs-course/swpp-2025-project-team-16/README.md

 - Create a new user account and set up a personal sports profile.
 - Demonstrate real-time AI posture correction feedback using the smartphone camera.
-- Show how the system generates a personalized training plan and syncs with the calendar.
+- Show how the system generates a personalized training plan
-- Highlight the AI-based recommendation system suggesting beginner-friendly sports equipment.
 - Showcase the Sports Mate feature by matching the user with another account of similar skill level.

 ## Getting Started